amd/aocl-dlp/README.md

 # AOCL-DLP (Deep Learning Primitives)

 AOCL-DLP is a library designed to provide optimized deep learning primitives for AMD processors.
-It implements Low Precision GEMM (LPGEMM) for machine learning applications, supporting multiple data types as well as pre-operations and post-operations.
-The library is tailored to leverage the full potential of AMD hardware, ensuring efficient computation, scalability, and accelerated machine learning workloads.
+It implements Low Precision GEMM (LPGEMM) and batch GEMM for deep learning applications, supporting multiple data types as well as pre-operations and post-operations.
+The library is tailored to leverage the full potential of AMD hardware, ensuring efficient computation, scalability, and accelerated deep learning workloads.

 ## Features of AOCL-DLP